VinnyShaw/vinny-shaw-photography-ci-ms1/README.md

   The project was deployed to GitHub Pages

-  - Login to GitHub "VinnyShaw/vinny-shaw-photography-ci-ms1" repository.
+  - Log in to GitHub "VinnyShaw/vinny-shaw-photography-ci-ms1" repository.

   - Click the repositories "Settings" option.